CMCDragonkai/.dotfiles-nixos/README.md

 ---

 Node and Node-Gyp.
 Some Node packages require the usage of Node-Gyp and Windows Python to compile on Windows.
 For this to work you must first run `npm config set msvs_version 2015`, in this case, I have already set it to the 2015 version, because I have the 2015 Visual C++ Build tools.
 But then afterwards, you may need to run the entire `npm install -g ...` command inside the Visual C++ 201* x64 Build Tools Command Prompt so it can find the necessary tools (MSBuild.. etc).

 ---

-Python Z3 needs to be installed from source on Windows.

-Git clone the directory into `~/.src`, follow the build instructions (use the Visual C++ 2015 x64 Native Build Tools Prompt).
-Build the python binding by running `python scripts/mk_make.py -x --python`.

-To make use of it:

-1. Run `cp ~/.src/z3/build/z3.exe ~/.src/z3/build/libz3.dll ~/binw`.
-2. Copy `~/.src/z3/build/python/z3` directory into Python site packages.
-You can find the Python site packages using: `wpython3 -c 'import site; print(site.getsitepackages())'`.
-3. Run `wpython3 -c 'from z3 import *; x = Int('x')'`.

-The libz3.dll is used by Python and other things to link to it.
-While z3.exe is independent and the program works by itself.

-The build process seems to be able to use `python` as `python2`, and build something for `python3`.

-For Pytables to work, HDF5 needs to be installed, this should be packaged as a Chocolatey package.
-There's a windows installation package that requires automation.
-It will add to the PATH as well.

----

-Fonts use `fc-list` to show which fonts are available.
-This works on Cygwin and NixOS, however, Cygwin doesn't show all available Windows fonts.
-So those fonts in `fc-list` would be ones that Cygwin apps can find.

----